BigBang1112/mania-server-manager/README.md

 ManiaServerManager (MSM) is NOT a server controller!
 It is a stock server manager for all Trackmania and Shootmania versions.

-You can easily open a communication between your server controller using this manager.
+You can easily open a communication between the server and a controller using this manager - examples are provided in the Samples folder.
 In fact, it forces you to separate your server controller from your stock server.

-This tool is meant to be run with Docker, but can also be integrated in other ways.
+This tool is meant to be run with Docker, but it can also be integrated in other ways.

 ## How it works